Dressed to Kill (1941 film): Production

 Dressed to Kill was the third in a series of Michael Shayne detective films.
-The first group of seven were produced by 20th Century Fox and starred Lloyd Nolan.
-The latter five were produced by Producers Releasing Corporation (PRC) and starred Hugh Beaumont.
-There were also three radio shows (1944–1953) and a television series (1960–1961) based on the Shayne character.
+The first group of seven was produced by 20th Century Fox and starred Lloyd Nolan.
+The latter five were produced by Producers Releasing Corporation and starred Hugh Beaumont.
+Three radio shows (1944–1953) and a television series (1960–1961) also were based on the Shayne character.

 Reception

-Upon the film's release on DVD in 2005, DVD Talk wrote "At just 74 minutes Dressed to Kill is innocuous fun, though like most of Fox's mysteries from the period it leans heavily on the charm of its actors rather than the ingenuity of its writing."
+Upon the film's release on DVD in 2005, DVD Talk wrote, "At just 74 minutes Dressed to Kill is innocuous fun, though like most of Fox's mysteries from the period, it leans heavily on the charm of its actors rather than the ingenuity of its writing."

-Hal Erickson of Allmovie wrote that the film "benefits from a powerhouse supporting cast and the effectively moody cinematography of Glenn MacWilliams."
+Hal Erickson of Allmovie wrote, "[the film] benefits from a powerhouse supporting cast and the effectively moody cinematography of Glenn MacWilliams."